crccheck/recipes/recipes/dan_tat.md

 If you're making lots of batches, reserve the big chunks for the next batch of puff pastry dough (throw them in during the first folding).

+Yields 13 tarts when using a 3.5" cutter

 ## egg filling
 + 80g sugar
-+ 280 mL water
++ 280g water
 - make supersaturated solution and cool
   + 4 large eggs
-  + 80 mL half and half
+  + 80g half and half
   - combine and sieve